vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

   .setOutputColumn("sweet_indicator");
 ```

-The above, after conversion to PMML:
+The above, after conversion to the PMML representation:

 ``` xml
 <PMML>